Get a complete overview of your customers

 Marketing gets a solid framework for working with segmentation, making them able to target the individual customer with highly targeted campaigns.
 They can plan their work according to historical data and, thereby, create engaging content for the costumers.

 The sales team gets an overview of which marketing initiatives the customer has responded to and which products the customer has previously shown an interest in, as well as the customer’s history in relation to service challenges.

 The service department has all data at hand.
 Everyone in the department can see data from marketing, sales, finance, notes from a customer manager, etc. Altogether, it makes it possible to meet the customer with reliable insights and create great customer experiences as a result.

 You can get far with a standard solution based on the Customer Insights application for Microsoft Dynamics 365.
 One of the primary advantages of this is that you will never have an outdated solution.

-Moreover, you get a solution that suits many companies based on some general recommendations, as well as the needs Microsoft has identified through their customers over a longer period.
+Moreover, you get a solution which suits many companies based on some general recommendations, as well as the needs Microsoft has identified through its customers over a longer period.
 Going with a standard solution may well be the right thing to do, but the downside is a lack of flexibility.
 Because if you start adjusting a standard solution, it may create challenges in relation to ongoing updates.

-If you already have data in several systems and would like to consolidate them in a large overview that the individual employee can access from his primary platform, it might be a good idea to build the solution around a data platform in Azure.
-The advantages of a solution like this are that you can preserve the systems you have today, and build upon something that you know already works.
+If you already have data in several systems and would like to consolidate them in a large overview for the employees to access from their primary platform, it may be a good idea to build the solution around a data platform in Azure.
+The advantages of a solution like this are that you can preserve the systems you have today and build upon something that you know already works.